 Risks of Keeping Contacts in for Longer Than Intended

-There are a few risks of keeping contacts in for longer than they’re intended.
-These include, but are not limited to, the following:
+There are several risks of keeping contact lenses in longer than intended.
+These include:

-Talk to your eye care professional about the best contacts for you, as well as proper use and care.
+If you experience problems while wearing contacts, inform your doctor immediately.
+Talk to your eye doctor about the best contact lenses for you and proper use and care.

 In this article